merbanan/rtl_433_tests/tests/arad_ms_meter/README.md

 ## To Do
 - [ ] Find which method is used for message integrity check (MIC).
-- [ ] Decode other pasrts of the message
+- [ ] Decode other parts of the message

 Here is some collected data maybe someone can figure out the MIC: